OpenRefine/openrefine.org/blog/2023-03-17-project-coordinator.md

 This role will be compensated depending on the applicant's experience, from $40 to $70 per hour.
 We anticipate a time commitment from 10h to 30h per week depending on the applicant's availability.
 The position can be filled as soon as possible, with a trial period of 3 months.
-Code for Science and Society is able to hire collaborators in most jurisdictions not targeted by US sanctions, via a local employer of record.
+Code for Science and Society [is able to hire collaborators in most jurisdictions not targeted by US sanctions](https://www.codeforsociety.org/resources/international-hiring-guide), via a local employer of record.
-The project coordinator will report to the advisory committee, which currently consists of Martin Magdinier, Antonin Delpeuch and Jan Ainali.
+The project manager will report to the advisory committee, which currently consists of Martin Magdinier, Antonin Delpeuch and Jan Ainali.

 To respond to this opportunity, send your application (CV and short motivation statement) to hiring@openrefine.org.
 We will start to review applications on March 25th and we aim to respond to all candidates.